ptlm500/shamz-readmes/README.md

 # shamz-readmes and races

-A github pages sites for the shamz Discord server
+A GitHub pages sites for the Shamz Discord server

 # Recommended tooling